sockcymbal/enhanced-llm-reasoning-tree-of-thoughts/enhanced-tree-of-thoughts-prompts-v1.md

 - Looking at the process as a whole, what worked well and what could be improved?

-- Based on your reflections, what are your key takeaways from this reasoning process and how might you approach similar problems in the future?
-What would you do differently?
+- Based on your reflections, what are your key takeaways from this entire reasoning process and how might you approach similar problems in the future given this experience?
+  What would you do differently next time?
 ```

 **Shorter version:** Finally, reflect on the process.
 Discuss what you, as each expert, have learned, identify key takeaways, and suggest how you might approach similar problems in the future.